 Zoom can be considered a HIPAA compliant web and video conferencing platform.
 It is acceptable for use in the healthcare industry, as long as a HIPAA-covered entity enters into a BAA with Zoom prior to using the platform.

 Nevertheless, even with a BAA in place, it is possible for users to violate HIPAA Rules.
-Zoom will meet its responsibilities, but users must only disclose PHI to persons authorized to receive the information.
+Zoom will meet its responsibilities, but users must only disclose PHI to persons authorized to receive the information and adhere to the Minimum Necessary Standard.